Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 The previous chart showed us only the death tolls, and discarded the other two variables: active cases, and recovery cases.

-The following chart explores the three measures for each country.
+The chart below explores the three measures for each country.

 {% include covid-charts/most_affected_countries_stacked_bar_chart.html %}